octopusthu/linux-notes/README.md

 # linux-notes
-Notes in regard to Linux installation, configuration and maintenance.
+Notes and tips in regard to Linux installation, configuration and maintenance.

 ### Current OS
-CentOS 7.0 on Linode
+CentOS 7.4 on Linode & Aliyun.